OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/12._Multithreading/index.md

 ## Architecture

-Libuavcan allows to add low-priority threads by means of adding *sub-nodes*, decoupled from the *main node* via a *virtual CAN bus interface*.
+Libuavcan allows to add low-priority threads by means of adding *sub-nodes*, decoupled from the *main node* via a *virtual CAN bus driver*.
-In this tutorial we'll be reviewing a use case with exactly one sub-node, but the approach can be scaled to more sub-nodes if necessary by means of daisy-chaining them together with extra virtual interfaces.
+In this tutorial we'll be reviewing a use case with exactly one sub-node, but the approach can be scaled to more sub-nodes if necessary by means of daisy-chaining them together with extra virtual drivers.

-A virtual CAN interface is a class that implements `uavcan::ICanDriver` (see libuavcan porting guide for details).
+A virtual CAN driver is a class that implements `uavcan::ICanDriver` (see libuavcan porting guide for details).
 An object of this class is fed into the sub-node in place of a real CAN driver.

 ### Transmission

 The sub-node emits its outgoing (TX) CAN frames into the virtual driver, where they get enqueued in a synchronized prioritized queue.
-The main node periodically unloads the enqueued TX frames from the virtual interface into its own prioritized TX queue, which then gets flushed into the CAN driver, thus completing the pipeline.
+The main node periodically unloads the enqueued TX frames from the virtual driver into its own prioritized TX queue, which then gets flushed into the CAN driver, thus completing the pipeline.

 Injection of TX frames from sub-node to the main node's queue is done via `uavcan::INode::injectTxFrame(..)`.